Patch Tuesday (June 2020): Microsoft Has Issued Fixes for 129 Vulnerabilities

-X-Ploit Resilience offers a very simple solution to patch management, with fully customizable set-and-forget settings for Automatic deployment of software and updates.
+Heimdal™ Patch & Asset Management offers a very simple solution to patch management, with fully customizable set-and-forget settings for Automatic deployment of software and updates.
 It also comes with full compliance and CVE/CVSS audit trail and updates are delivered fully repackaged, ad-free, and tested beforehand by our security experts.
 Our customers receive the patches using encrypted packages inside encrypted HTTPS transfer to their endpoints locally and the distribution is further optimized using a local P2P network between their own machines.
-What’s more, the built-in software center allows them to remove admin rights and permit their users to click-and-install only the software they approve.
+What’s more, the built-in software center allows them to remove admin rights and permit their users to click and install only the software they approve.

-As always, our Thor Foresight Enterprise and X-Ploit Resilience customers keep their organizations safe by applying the latest Microsoft patches in a timely manner.
+As always, our Heimdal™ Threat Prevention and Heimdal™ Patch & Asset Management customers keep their organizations safe by applying the latest Microsoft patches in a timely manner.

 Learn how automated patch management can add a powerful layer of defense to your organization and get in touch with us today for a free walkthrough.